OliviaDrayson/Radiomics/Radiomics_Code/README.md

 ## Information for Use

 This is a GUI for analysing CT scans of lungs.
-Requires python and at least one DICOM image.
+Runs on python and requires at least one DICOM image.
 Only works on DICOM images for now.

 Segmentation is done using thresholding between -900 and -200 HU.
 This is currently not changeable.

-Extraction of radiomic features is done using the library '
+Extraction of radiomic features is done using the library [pyradiomics](https://pyradiomics.readthedocs.io/en/latest/).
-***pyradiomics**.
 Wavelet filtering optional and user can choose to include or exclude first order, glcm, shape, glrlm and glszm features.

 Output can be saved to excel files.
 User has option between creating a file for a single extraction or combining results from multiple images in a single excel file.